dot-sys/VortexCSRSSTool/README.md

 ---

 ### Usage
-1. Extract Raw String Data from Systeminformer (explained below if needed).
+1. Extract Raw String Data from Systeminformer (explained below).
 2. Paste your **raw CSRSS string results** into the input field.
 3. Click **Create**.
-4. View the parsed and filtered output immediately.
+4. Review the parsed and filtered output.

+Filter Options:
+- Filter and Sort (.exe / .dll): Extracted strings are filtered out of raw data (entries that end with .exe or .dll)
+- Modified Extensions: Filters out Extensions that do not end in typical extensions found in CSRSS
+- Find Associates: Shows executed files in csrss data which are from the same Folder and could be executed by the same Program.

+*All Data is sorted from A-Z.*

 ---